1. Education

 Large size; downward-curving tusks on lower jaw

-A few species of Deinotherium managed to persist into historical times, until they either succumbed to changing climatic conditions or were either hunted to extinction by early humans.
-Some experts have speculated that these giant beasts inspired ancient tales of, well, giants, though Deinotherium was far from the only plus-sized megafauna mammal to have inspired our ancient ancestors.
+Amazingly, isolated populations of Deinotherium persisted into historical times, until they either succumbed to changing climatic conditions (shortly after the end of the last Ice Age, about 12,000 years ago) or were hunted to extinction by early Homo sapiens.
+Some scholars speculate that these giant beasts inspired ancient tales of, well, giants, which would make Deinotherium yet another plus-sized megafauna mammal to have fired the imaginations of our distant ancestors (for example, the single-horned Elasmotherium may well have inspired the legend of the unicorn).